expertanalytics/xal/content/about/_index.md

 ---

 Expert Analytics is a high tech software consultancy based in Oslo, Norway.
-We offer high-quality software solutions for industrial applicaitons to both domestic and international customers.
+We offer quality software solutions for industrial applications to both domestic and international customers.
 Our experts have years of hands-on programming experience combined with a solid background in the natural sciences, which translates into an ability to analyse and solve complex challenges.
 For the client, it guarantees